AljoschaMeyer/pavo-bootstrap/reference.md

 42)
 ```

+### Modularizing Code

+Pavo provides the `require` function to allow code to be split up across multiple files.
+The definition is fairly generic and is not tied to any concrete model of a file system.
+Implementations need to specify the exact semantics of how they obtain the code to load.

+`require` corresponds to dynamic *linking*, not dynamic loading.
+The basic difference is that when starting to execute a program, the mapping from the location supplied to `require` to the actual chunk of code is fixed, at it won't change during the execution of the program.
+True dynamic *loading* should be implemented through effectful file access APIs that might be provided by the runtime. *Static* linking is easily emulated by calling `require` in a macro function at compile time.

+The key guarantee of `require` is that code that is loaded multiple times with the same options is only evaluated once.
+For example requiring a file with the content `(symbol)` mutliple times with the same options will return the same symbol every time.

+#### `(require v opts)`

+Loads some code depending on a value `v` and the map `opts` in multiple steps:

+First, retrieves a code value via an implementation-defined mapping from `v`.
+The first time `require` is called with a value `v`, this implementation-defined mapping is computed (and may throw `{:tag :err-require}` if it fails).
+For example, strings might be interpreted as relative paths to a file containing the code to load, or keywords might be resolved by a package manager.
+The resulting code value must be cached, further calls to `require` with an equal argument `v` must return map to an equal code value.

+Next, this value is expanded according to the opts, as if `(expand the-code opts)` had been called.
+This result is cached again, all further calls to `require` with the same `v` and equivalent options must return the same value (without performing expansion again, since that might duplicate side-effects).
+The options are equivalent if the entries of the following keys are equal: `:def-remove`, `:def-mutable`, `:def-immutable`, `:macro-remove`, and `:macro-add`.

+Finally, the expanded code is evaluated, as if `(eval the-expanded-code opts)` had been called.
+The result is cached, all further calls to `require` with the same `v` and equivalent options must return the same value (without evaluating again, since that might duplicate side-effects).
+The options are equivalent if the entries of the following keys are equal: `:remove`, `:mutable`, and `:immutable`.

+The result is then returned.

 ## Appendix A: Precise Definition of `(write v)`

 This section defines the return value of `(write v)` for any expression `v`, defined through structural induction (examples/tests are below).